-When the calling subscriber lifts the handset, through a process to be described later, the call is assigned a line finder in the group that can access this line (and, for the moment let's say 99 other lines.
-Those line served by the "8" central office) was even easier to grasp, and so that was done in telephone directories (and by the subscribers in newspaper ads and the like).

-lines are connected as well to other line finders in the "group" serving that station (think perhaps 10 altogether in the group), but we only see the one that was called to service for our connection.
+When the calling subscriber lifts the handset, through a process to be described later, the call is assigned a line finder in the group that can access this line (and, for the moment let's say 99 other lines).
+Those lines are connected to terminals on the banks all the line finders in the "group" serving that station (think perhaps 10 altogether in the group), but we only see the one that was called to service for our connection.

 When this line finder is called to service, it moves its wipers to the terminal to which the calling line is connected.
-(The line with the arrow is evocative of the line finder wipers.)

-Each line finder is permanently tied to a selector in the first stage, called a 1st selector, and there is now a path from the calling line to the "input" of the 1st selector tied to "our" line finder.
-That input provides "talking battery" to the calling line through the windings of a relay that will let the selector see if any current flows in the line.
+Each line finder is essentially-permanently tied to a selector in the first stage, called a 1st selector, and there is now a path from the calling line to the "input" of the 1st selector tied to "our" line finder.
+That input provides "talking battery" to the calling line through the windings of a relay that will let the selector see if any current flows in the line (and of course at first it will).

-The first digit dialed (that would be"5") causes the 1st selector to advance the call to a 2nd selector, in particular one in a group we label "5XXXX".
-That means that it only ever takes part in a connection that is destined to reach a number starting with "5". (in this notation, we do not include the hyphen that is used in "displaying" 5-digit telephone numbers.
+The first digit dialed (that would be"5") causes the 1st selector to extend the connection to one of a number of 2nd selectors in a group we label "5XXXX".
+That selector only ever takes part in a connection that is destined to reach a number starting with "5". (in this notation, we do not include the hyphen that is used in "displaying" 5-digit telephone numbers.